wxu-ml/wxu-ml.github.io/_pages/about.md

             09/2024:
           </td>
           <td style="text-align: justify; padding: 4px 8px; line-height: 1.4;">
-            I will serve as the Workflow Chair for the 34th International Joint Conference on Artificial Intelligence (IJCAI 2025), which will be held in Montreal, Canada from 16th Aug 2025 – 22th Aug 2025.
+            I will serve as the Workflow Chair for the <strong><a href="https://2025.ijcai.org/">34th International Joint Conference on Artificial Intelligence (IJCAI 2025)</a></strong>, which will be held in Montreal, Canada from 16th Aug 2025 – 22th Aug 2025.
           </td>
         </tr>